 Here are some of my shrimp purchasing tips:

-- Buy Frozen.
-Since shrimp is flash-frozen promptly after being caught, it's often better quality (for a better price) than what’s sitting in the seafood case.
+Buy Frozen.
+Since shrimp is flash-frozen promptly after being caught, it’s often better quality (for a better price) than what’s sitting in the seafood case.
 (Especially if you live in a landlocked state.)

-- Buying frozen also gives you greater control over the defrosting process, since you can cook them immediately afterwards.
+Buying frozen also gives you greater control over the defrosting process, since you can cook them immediately afterwards.

-- Look for raw (not precooked) shrimp that is deveined and peeled.
 Deveining shrimp is a tedious, rather unsettling task, if you ask me!
 Also, for reference, raw shrimp is always gray-ish white, while cooked shrimp is pink.

-- Perfect Sautéed Broccoli
+Perfect Sautéed Broccoli

-- Browned Butter Green Beans with Dukkah
+Browned Butter Green Beans with Dukkah

-- 10 Minute Warm Brussels Salad
+10 Minute Warm Brussels Salad

-- Shaved Brussels and Kale Salad
+Shaved Brussels and Kale Salad

-- Store: Transfer leftovers to an airtight container and this shrimp orzo recipe will last up to 3 days refrigerated.
+Store: Transfer leftovers to an airtight container and this shrimp orzo recipe will last up to 3 days refrigerated.

-More Shrimp Dinner Recipes to Try
+More Shrimp Skillet Recipes to Try:

 If you give this recipe a try, snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
 I also really appreciate readers taking the time to leave a rating and review!